 1. When inserting or removing the bobbin, the needle and presser foot must be fully raised.

-2. Remove bobbin cover plate.
-Remove empty bobbin from bobbin case and insert wound bobbin.
+Remove the bobbin cover plate and bobbin.

-3. With the thread running in a counterclockwise direction (see arrow), slip thread into notch at the front as shown.
+3. Insert the bobbin in the bobbin case with the thread running in a counterclockwise direction (arrow).